 It’s an oasis of a place.
 Lots of beautiful flowers sitting in mustard tins and syrup pots, with wooden chairs and benches.
 A woodburner keeps the pace cosy in the winter, whilst there is outdoor seating for when the good weather arrives (or for the hardiest of souls!)

-We had stopped in for lunch, just before we moved north at the end of last year, just before they closed for winter.
-I can’t believe it took us this long to make a return trip!
+We had stopped in for lunch just before we moved north at the end of last year, just before they closed for winter.
+I can’t believe it took us this long to make a return trip to try the Bothy breakfasts!

 There’s an assortment of gifts available to buy, many of which are made by local designers, creatives and foodies.